harshv5094/.dotfiles/README.md

 ### Linux and MacOS

-Install ansible in your system and run `install.sh` in `.dotfiles/ansible` directory.
+Install `ansible` in your system and run `install.sh` in `.dotfiles/ansible` directory.

+My Setup is based on two distros.

+1. Fedora
+2. Arch Linux

 ```sh
 cd ~/.dotfiles/ansible/